John Redwood

-Sir John Alan Redwood (born 15 June 1951) is a British politician and academic who was the Member of Parliament (MP) for Wokingham in Berkshire from 1987 to 2024.
+John Alan Redwood, Baron Redwood (born 15 June 1951) is a British politician and academic who was the Member of Parliament (MP) for Wokingham in Berkshire from 1987 to 2024.
 A member of the Conservative Party, he was Secretary of State for Wales in the Major government and was twice an unsuccessful candidate for the leadership of the Conservative Party in the 1990s.
 Redwood subsequently served in the Shadow Cabinets of William Hague and Michael Howard; he remained a backbencher from then on.
+Redwood was knighted in the 2019 New Year Honours List.
 On 24 May 2024, Redwood announced that he would stand down as MP for Wokingham and not seek re-election in the 2024 general election.

 Prior to becoming an MP, Redwood completed a doctorate at All Souls College, Oxford and served as Director of the Number 10 Policy Unit under Margaret Thatcher.
 He is a veteran Eurosceptic who was described in 1993 as a "pragmatic Thatcherite".
 He was the co-chairman of the Conservative Party's Policy Review Group on Economic Competitiveness until 2010.
 He has the role of Chief Global Strategist of investment management company Charles Stanley & Co Ltd (part of Charles Stanley Group).
 Redwood supported Brexit in the 2016 EU referendum, and was a member of the British Eurosceptic pressure group Leave Means Leave.